IITBombayWeb/intapp/docroot/modules/contrib/simple_fb_connect/README.txt

 query parameter.

 The module also dispatches events that other modules can subscribe to using EventSubscriber.
-You can also use Rules module to react on these events.
+You can also use Rules module to react to these events.
+If you want to use Rules, you need to enable Simple FB Connect - Rules Integration sub module.

 You can easily extend Facebook integrations with a custom module.